 Panchayati Raj Diwas: Ludhiana administration hails villagers’ efforts to fight Covid-19

-As per the district officials, around 60% villages have banned the entry of outsiders by installing checkposts at the entry points and villagers are guarding the same day and nightcities Updated: Apr 24, 2020 21:41 IST
+As per the district officials, most of the villages have banned entry of outsiders and villagers are guarding the same day and night.
+Awareness activities are also being organised in 60% of the villagescities Updated: Apr 24, 2020 23:07 IST

 The administration’s remarks came after Prime Minister Narendra Modi, in a video conference with different gram panchayats across the country, said that coronavirus crisis has taught the citizens to be self-sufficient.

-As per the district officials, around 60% villages have banned the entry of outsiders by installing checkposts at the entry points and villagers are guarding the same day and night.
+As per the district officials, most of the villages have banned the entry of outsiders by installing checkposts at the entry points and villagers are guarding the same day and night.
+Awareness activities are also being conducted in 60% villages.
 Further, efforts are on to provide ration to the needy at village-level only.

-In-line with the efforts of panchayats, the district administration urged the city residents to follow the footsteps of the former and stay inside their homes during the ongoing lockdown.

 At Baddowal village, the youth can be seen guarding the entry/exit points ever since the lockdown was imposed.
 Visitors are being stopped at the checkpoints and provided hand sanitisers by the volunteers.
 Village panch, who is leading the youth, said, “People vote for the panchayats for the benefit and development of their villages, that is why, it becomes the duty of the panchayats to work for the betterment of residents.”
 He also said that checkpoints are set up from early morning till late evening everyday and villagers are deployed there in shifts, adding that registration numbers and details of all vehicles crossing the checkpoints are also noted down.
 “No outsider is allowed to enter the village and only the outer roads can be used to move ahead to the neighbouring villages,” the panch said.